Choose another writer in this calendar:

 lovers leave Baku, they see the town disappearing in the night.
 "The

 black oil derricks looked like grim prisob guard."
-In Azerbaijan the

 book was banned until it appeared on the pages of Azerbaijan, starting January 1990.
 Ali and Nino has been hailed as the national novel, but the exact identity of